QuickBooks Blog

 • Advising businesses on investments and strategies

 With financial accounting, businesses can use both accrual and cash accounting methods to determine net income.
-It also uses a standard set of rules, called the Generally Accepted Accounting Principles (GAAP), to make reporting consistent across periods and encourage transparency.
+It also adheres to a standard set of rules known as the Generally Accepted Accounting Principles (GAAP) to ensure consistent reporting across periods and promote transparency.

 2. Management accounting

-Management accounting, or managerial accounting, is similar to financial accounting but focuses on creating reports and giving financial information to business managers and internal team members.
+Management accounting, also known as managerial accounting, focuses on providing reports and financial information to business managers and internal team members.
 Management accountants analyze the company's financial health to help the team make better financial decisions.

 • Analyzing financial records to share internally